 - Provide ranchers and community-led organizations with technical assistance to accelerate on-the-ground delivery and implementation of conservation and improved grassland management practices.

 Wildlife Co-Benefits - Improve population levels and related outcomes for grassland species:

-- Improve landscape permeability for pronghorn and other ungulates by removing and modifying fence and installing structures to minimize mortality at road crossings and migration bottleneck sites.
+- Improve landscape permeability for pronghorn and other ungulates by removing and modifying fence.

 - Increase habitat for monarch butterfly and other pollinators.

 - Sustain populations of lesser and greater prairie chicken through restoration of meadows and removing or marking fence around leks.